Since 2017

 Step 17

-18. Puree vegetables with IMMERSION BLENDER until smallest lumps disappear.
+18. Begin puréeing the vegetables with a blender until the tiniest lumps disappear.

 Step 18